OpenTechStrategies/torque/ansible/INSTALL.md

 $ edit hosts
 ```

-You'll see three groups, for mediawiki, mysql, and mwlib.
+You'll see four groups, for mediawiki, mysql, simplesaml, and mwlib.
 This is so you
-the three services can be broken apart later for dockerization as needed.
+the four services can be broken apart later for dockerization as needed.

 You may have as many hosts as you like within the groups.
 You should have
 SSH access to those hosts with your current user, either via keys or ssh-agent.